 I know that I've done things that are wrong.
 I'm sorry; I want to change.
-Thank you for sending Jesus to die in my place, for forgiving me of my sins, and for promising You will be with me now and forever.
+Thank you for sending Jesus to die in my place, for forgiving me of my sins, and for adopting me as your child.
 Please guide me every day and help me to follow You.